4 Essential Opportunities for Retailers at Shoptalk 2019

 Opportunity #2: Leveraging Data

-Gathering, analyzing and harnessing customer data has been a hot topic for several years at retail conferences, and in 2019 the stakes are ever higher.
+Gathering, analyzing, and harnessing customer data has been a hot topic for several years at retail conferences, and in 2019 the stakes are even higher.
 Amazon is forcing retailers to adapt and find a niche – in-store experiences and engagement that present shoppers with the right product at the right time.
 This year, Gap, Inc. CEO Art Peck will share how big data gives Gap advantages over its competitors: “We’ve really been building back-end big data analytic capabilities now for a couple of years, and data is a huge asset for us,” Peck said in a recent interview with “Mad Money” host Jim Cramer.
 “It’s surprising to me that more people in our space aren’t talking about it.”
 Gap leverages consumer data to channel its advertising dollars effectively and to pinpoint and market in a personalized way to the customers who are deeply engaged with Gap brands across channels.
 Peck notes that the difference between a casual customer and a highly engaged one is at least 10 times the value, and data helps the brands identify these target customers and advertise to them in a personalized way.

 Keynote speaker Erik Nordstrom will offer insights into how Nordstrom is using customer data in new ways, including sharing it with other retailers, to obtain that elusive 360-degree view of the customer.
 “Being that place of discovery — which means curation, means personalization, means having a differentiated product offer, things that you cannot find everywhere — those things are very much in contrast to the sweet spot of what Amazon’s model is,” noted Erik Nordstrom.

-Along those lines, GNC, a flexEngage customer has been leveraging its purchase data to increase engagement with its best customers and drive conversions directly from its transactional touchpoints including receipts, packing slips and e-commerce notifications.
+Along those lines, GNC, a flexEngage customer has been leveraging its purchase data to increase engagement with its best customers and drive conversions directly from its transactional touchpoints including receipts, packing slips, and e-commerce notifications.
 As a result, GNC is reporting a 10x bump in membership for their paid loyalty program and 10% conversion to their Auto Subscribe & Save program.

 And finally, Walmart Media Group (WMG) provides another fascinating example of an omnichannel retailer using leveraging purchase data from 140M weekly in-store along with its online purchase data to sell ads on its own platform to other brands.
 WMG Vice President Stefanie Jay will share how the retailer’s advertising platform uses purchase intent data and purchase history data to connect marketing activities to buyer journeys.
 Her goal is to take brands closer to the customer by integrating data with advertising in a way that enhances the buyer’s purchase experience.